Dance Camp 2026

 In addition:

-You will be asked to acknowledge you have read and accept this policy when you register.
+You will be asked to acknowledge you have read and accepted this policy when you register.

 Camp rules!
 Yes it does!